dreamhigherct/dreamhigher/content/Support us/_index.md

 ## Donate

 #### Financial contributions
-We are currently in the process of registering as a non-profit capable of accepting charitable donations.
-At the moment, if you would like to help financially, please contact us [here](./contact), or pay us a visit at [bloc 11](https://bloc11.co.za/).
+We are a regsitered Non-Profit Organisation.
+If you would like to help financially, please contact us [here](./contact), or pay us a visit at [bloc 11](https://bloc11.co.za/).

 #### Gear
 We are also always looking for additional climbing gear to help our team members.
 Things we are in particular need of are: